Ideology and “Men Against Fire”

 Toward the conclusion, the psychologist Arquette (played by Michael Kelly) informs Stripe that because of empathy, less than 20% of soldiers fired weapons during the World Wars, and he argues that had it not been for empathy, the Nazis would have been defeated much sooner (the idea comes from a 1947 book by S.L.A.
 “Slam” Marshall after which the episode is named).
 It’s an extraordinary monologue that Arquette delivers, and listening to it, I wonder if something similar couldn’t be said about ideology.
 If a technology could be invented that kept us from seeing the world through an ideology, that stopped us from “looking truth over the head,” ended confirmation bias, stopped self-deception — wouldn’t that technology be good?
 Likewise, if empathy really did keep WWII from ending sooner, isn’t there a real sense in which empathy enables evil?

 Difficult questions, as it is difficult to wonder if we only see “beyond our ideology” no more than “20% of the time,” per se.
 Arquette is using MASS to keep soldiers from realizing that they are carrying out a eugenic genocide against innocent people, but he unveils this in a way that horrifically makes the viewer stop and think for a moment.
 Under these circumstances, how responsible is Stripe for murder?
 He signed up for it, so shouldn’t he be blamed?
 Likewise, when Stripe is pressured to “clear his mind” at the end, given his circumstances, how free is his choice?
-The pressures against him are great — does he really have freedom in this situation?
+The pressures against him are great — is he really free?
 Hard to say…

 Stripe genuinely wants to do the right thing but participates in a genocide.
 How responsible is he?
 Likewise, if we genuinely want to do what’s right regarding the Syrian Revolution, population growth, abortion, racism, immigration, and so on, but our ideology keeps us from knowing what’s right, how responsible are we for contributing to the problem?
 As responsible as the extent to which we try to overcome the frenemy of our brains?
 But we can never fully succeed, so how do we tell which failures are less horrendous than others?
 Considering “The Conflict of Mind” by O.G.
 Rose, if it impossible to read everything, know everything, be objective about everything — to what degree are we responsible for being “ideologically blinded?”
 What else do we have which can “fill the gaps” of our thinking?
 What else will “fill the gaps” without us realizing the gaps are being filled?
 Furthermore, is vision all that separates us from the worst monsters in history?
 Vision of what’s right in front of us, vision of how the world should work, vision of moral goodness — is vision the difference?
 If so, are any of us not blind?
 Is it possible not to end up like Stripe?